SquareSR/alternative-red-routes/Race-Route/README.md

 	- Buy a Soda Pop and trade it to the girl
 	- Come back and buy a Fresh Water
 - Floor 5:
-	- Buy 12 X Accs
+	- Buy 12 X Accuracy
-	- Buy 9 X Specs
+	- Buy 9 X Special
-	- Buy 1 X Speeds
+	- Buy 1 X Speed

 Take the elevator and get HM02 (Fly)